pburls/ark3/README.md

 # Usage
 ## Event Aggregator
 By creating a single Event Aggregator instance for the lifetime of an application, the different components of the application can then Subscribe and Publish Events to each other.
-This can help reduce unnecessary coupling between components and improve testability and cohesion.
+This can help reduce unnecessary coupling between components (they don't explicitly need to know about each other) and improve testability and cohesion.
 ### Event Messages
 You should create different event message objects to represent different events that take place in your application's lifetime.
 All event message objects sent on the Event Aggregator need to implement the `Ark3.Event.IEvent` interface.